 The Universal Credit ‘surplus earnings’ rules affect certain ‘high’ earners.
 They apply to both employed and self-employed workers.

-A Universal Credit claimant whose earnings are too high to entitle them to Universal Credit in an Assessment Period, will, in certain circumstances, have some of those earnings taken into account when they make a reclaim for Universal Credit within six months.
+A Universal Credit claimant whose earnings are too high to entitle them to Universal Credit in an Assessment Period, could have some of those earnings taken into account if they reclaim Universal Credit within six months.

 The level at which a claimant will be deemed to have ‘Surplus Earnings’ has been deliberately set at a high figure in order to limit the number of cases affected and to enable the DWP to test and learn from the new arrangements.
 However this will be reviewed in 2021.